AnanyaSimha/RISC-V-Tapeout-Program/README.md

   </p>

   <h2>gtkwave</h2>
-  GTKWave is an open-source, cross-platform waveform viewer used primarily for debugging and verifying digital logic designs.
+  gtkwave is an open-source, cross-platform waveform viewer used primarily for debugging and verifying digital logic designs.
 It provides a graphical interface for analyzing the signal data produced by hardware description language (HDL) simulations.
 Steps to install gtkwave are:
   <p>
     <pre>sudo apt-get update
 sudo apt-get install iverilog    </pre>